0xsksingh/bnbdevsdk/cli/README.md

   Build BNB Full-stack, type-safe web3 applications on any BNB-supported chain like BNB, OpBNB, and BNB-Greenfield.
 </p>

+Powered by ParticleAuth AccountAbstraction, BNB GreenField Storage, Email wallets and a lot of stuffs.

 <p align="center">
-  Get started with BNB Dev SDK by running <code>npx bnbdevsdk create my-bnb-app</code>
+  Get started with BNB Dev SDK by running <code>npx bnb-dev-sdk create my-bnb-app</code>
 </p>

 ## What is BNB Dev SDK?